Yellow Mama

-Yellow Mama is the electric chair of the U.S. state of Alabama.
+Yellow Mama is the electric chair of the United States state of Alabama.
 It was used for executions from 1927 to 2002.

-First installed at Kilby State Prison in Montgomery, Alabama, the chair acquired its yellow color (and from it, the nickname "Yellow Mama") when it was painted with highway-line paint from the adjacent State Highway Department lab.
-The chair was built by British inmate Ed Mason in 1927 and was first used to execute Horace DeVauhan in that year.
-Mason was rewarded for his efforts with a thirty day pass, but he absconded and was later found in a New York state penitentiary.
+First installed at Kilby State Prison near Montgomery, Alabama, the chair acquired its yellow color (and from it, the nickname "Yellow Mama") when it was painted with highway-line paint from the adjacent State Highway Department lab.
+The chair was built by British inmate Ed Mason in 1927 and was first used to execute Horace DeVaughn in that year.
+Mason was rewarded for his efforts with a 30-day pass, but he absconded and was later found in a New York state penitentiary.

 The last person put to death in Yellow Mama was Lynda Lyon Block, who was executed in 2002.
 The chair has since been stored in an attic above the execution chamber at the Holman Correctional Facility.